algorithm-helper/algorithm-helper/content/categories/data-structures/lists/dynamic-array.md

 Vectors use the following operations:

 - `get`
-    - Given a particular valid index `i` (within 0 and the size of the vector), retrieve the `item` at that index into the array.
+    - Given a particular valid index `i` (within 0 and the size of the dynamic array), retrieve the `item` at that index into the array.
 - `insert`
     - Given a particular valid index `i`, insert the new element at that position by shifting all elements in the array at `i` to the right, resize